-Distribution: eastern United States primarily, but found as far west as Texas (Wood, 1982).
+Distribution: eastern United States primarily, but found as far west as Texas (Frank and Iii, 2006).

 Hosts: Betula, Quercus, Carya, Malus, Mimosa, Nyssa, Populus, Prunus, Pinus, and Tsuga spp., Acer rubrum L., Castanea dentata (Marsh.)
-Borkh., and Liquidambar styraciflua L. (Baker, 1972; Frank and Iii, 2006; Wood, 1982).
+Borkh., and Liquidambar styraciflua L. (Baker, 1972; Craighead, 1950; Wood, 1982).

-Environmental/Economic Importance: Monarthrum fasciatum attacks only dying, injured, or recently felled trees, and its burrows in logs left unsawed too long reduce the value of the final product (Craighead, 1950; Dorsey and Leach, 1956).
-Attacks from ground level to over 13 m up the bole and occasionally in the larger branches have been recorded (Roling and Kearby, 1974).
-The beetle is highly destructive of green lumber (Baker, 1972).
-It is considered one of the most serious scolytid pests of hardwoods in the midwestern United States (Deyrup, 1978).
+Environmental/Economic Importance: Monarthrum fasciatum attacks only dying, injured, or recently felled trees, and its burrows in logs left unsawed too long reduce the value of the final product (Dorsey and Leach, 1956; Roling and Kearby, 1974).
+Attacks from ground level to over 13 m up the bole and occasionally in the larger branches have been recorded (Baker, 1972).
+The beetle is highly destructive of green lumber (Deyrup, 1978).
+It is considered one of the most serious scolytid pests of hardwoods in the midwestern United States (Roling and Kearby, 1974).

-Biology: Roling and Kearby (1974) recorded aspects of the life history of the species.
+Biology: Roling and Kearby (1963) recorded aspects of the life history of the species.
 Adult flight commences in March.
 The male initiates an entrance hole in a susceptible tree, which leads into a nuptial chamber.
 Eggs are deposited in niches off galleries branching from the nuptial chamber.
 A sex ratio of 2:1 (females:males) was reported.
-There are at least two generations per year (Batra, 1963).
+There are at least two generations per year (LaBonte et al., 2005).

-Phytosanitary Significance: LaBonte et al. (2005) suggested that this eastern North American species likely was introduced into Oregon in solid wood packing material or other raw wood products.
-The beetle is thought to have been introduced into Germany in sawtimber or other wood imported from North America (Schneider, 1963).
+Phytosanitary Significance: LaBonte et al. (1963) suggested that this eastern North American species likely was introduced into Oregon in solid wood packing material or other raw wood products.
+The beetle is thought to have been introduced into Germany in sawtimber or other wood imported from North America (Roling and Kearby, 1974).

 Management: No information is available concerning management of M. fasciatum.
-Roling and Kearby (1974) suggested that the insect was beneficial in that it hastened decomposition of deadwood in forest ecosystems.
+Roling and Kearby (1977) suggested that the insect was beneficial in that it hastened decomposition of deadwood in forest ecosystems.